 What about the Blanc Pan?
 Well, it’s also automatic.
 It comes with the Caliber 1315 movement.
 You’re getting an impressive 150-hour power reserve and 35 jewels on its gears.

-Hacking and self-winding are features common in automatic pieces.
-If you didn’t know, self-winding is when you manually wind your timepiece.
-Hacking is when you halt its seconds’ hand, to adjust it.
-The Seiko 55 Fathoms doesn’t come with the two.
+Hacking is pretty common in automatic pieces.
+It is when you halt your seconds’ hand to adjust it the time.
+Unfortunately, the Seiko 55 Fathoms disappoints as it doesn’t come with the feature.

 The H57 isn’t as water-resistant as its premium counterpart.
 The 55 fathoms can handle 1000 feet (300 meters) underwater.
 The Seiko watch is only resistant to 330 feet (100 meters).
 Its stainless-steel body helps keep water off.
 The material is not only waterproof but it doesn’t corrode.
 You can’t dive with the timepiece.
 Seiko says that you can only snorkel and swim with it.
 Unfortunately, it’s not ISO 6425 certified.